Days of Heaven

 Days of Heaven is a 1978 American romantic period drama film written and directed by Terrence Malick, and starring Richard Gere, Brooke Adams, Sam Shepard and Linda Manz.
-Set in 1916, it tells the story of Bill and Abby, lovers who travel to the Texas Panhandle to harvest crops for a wealthy farmer.
-Bill persuades Abby to claim the fortune of the dying farmer by tricking him into a false marriage.
+Set in 1916, it tells the story of Bill and Abby, lovers who travel to the Texas Panhandle for work harvesting crops for a wealthy grain farmer.
+Bill persuades Abby to claim the fortune of the dying farmer by tricking him into a sham marriage.

 Days of Heaven was Malick's second feature film, after Badlands (1973), and was produced on a budget of $3 million.
 Production was particularly troublesome, with a tight shooting schedule in Canada in 1976 and significant budget constraints.
 Film editing took Malick a lengthy two years, due to difficulty with achieving a general flow and assembly of the scenes.
 This was eventually solved by incorporating improvised narration from teen Linda Manz.
-The film was scored by Ennio Morricone and photographed by Néstor Almendros and Haskell Wexler.
+The film was scored by Ennio Morricone with contributions by guitarist Leo Kottke, and photographed by Néstor Almendros and Haskell Wexler.

 Days of Heaven received positive reviews on its original theatrical release.
-Its photography was widely praised, although a small number of critics considered only this aspect to be worthy of high praise.
+Its natural-light photography was widely praised, although a small number of critics considered only this aspect to be worthy of high praise.
 It was not a significant commercial success, but did win an Academy Award for Best Cinematography along with three nominations for the score, costume design and sound.
-Malick also won the Best Director Award at the Cannes Film Festival.
+Malick also won the Best Director Award at the Cannes Film Festival, where the film competed for the Palme d'Or.

-Days of Heaven has since become one of the most acclaimed films of its decade, particularly for its cinematography.
-It continues to appear in polls of the best films ever made, and appeared at #49 on a BBC poll of the greatest American films.
+Days of Heaven has since become one of the most acclaimed films of the decade, particularly for its cinematography.
+It appeared at #49 on a BBC 2015 poll of the greatest American films.
 In 2007, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".